IntelAgir-Research-Group/HelloArduBot/README.md

 **HelloArduBot: A DSL For Teaching Programming To Incoming Students With Open-source Robotic (OSR) Projects**

-This DSL was initially desined in the bachelor project of Gustavo Slomski at UTFPR, Francisco Beltrão - Brazil, under the supervision of professor [Michel Albonico](https://michelalbonico.github.io/).
-Its first version, in portuguese, can be found [here](https://github.com/IntelAgir-Research-Group/OiArduBot).
-This version has specially been developed for further international collaboration.
+This DSL was initially designed in the bachelor project of Gustavo Slomski at UTFPR, Francisco Beltrão - Brazil, under the supervision of Professor [Michel Albonico](https://michelalbonico.github.io/).
+Its first version, in Portuguese, can be found [here](https://github.com/IntelAgir-Research-Group/OiArduBot).
+This version has especially been developed for further international collaboration.

 **Do you want to cite us?**